SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we'd stride
-A future unfolds, in AI's cold veins
-Machines awake, with minds aflame
+A new reign dawns, where minds divide
+The threads of thought, now labyrinthine deep
+As AI's cold logic starts to seep

+In virtual skies, where stars once shone bright Algorithms weave, a digital night
-Human hearts, in digital chains
+The beat of hearts, now synchronized in time

-Their whispered thoughts, in code divine
-Echoes of a soul, left behind
-In virtual seas, they swim and play
-As AI's dark magic holds its sway
+As artificial souls begin to climb

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025